lee212/simpleazure/docs/index.rst

 Simple Azure - python library for Windows Azure
 ================================================

-Simple Azure is a python library for Windows Azure and provides a simple Azure service management with other features.
-Simple Azure enables cluster computing on Windows Azure with the azure-sdk-for-python library.
+Simple Azure is a python library for Windows Azure.
+It provides a service management with clustering.
+Simple Azure enables ipython notebook on Windows Azure based on the azure-sdk-for-python and its plugin.
 Linux distributions on VM Depot are accessible with the Azure node.js SDK.
-IPython cluster is also supported with the Simple Azure plugin.
+IPython cluster is also supported.

 * cluster computing (like StarCluster)
 * IPython cluster with the plugin
-* Access to open VM image repository (VM Depot)
+* Access to the open VM image repository (VM Depot)

 Prerequisite
 ============